 If you want to give your sewing project a unique touch you can get your own fabric printed in the UK in small quantities (from a fat quarter upwards with most sites).
-Many companies today do digital fabric printing so you do not have to pay the screen set up cost plus you can do it all online.
+Many companies today offer digital fabric printing so you do not have to pay the screen set up cost plus you can do it all online.
 It is as simple as uploading your design to a fabric printer’s website, choosing your fabric type and quantity and then clicking order.
 Then within a few days your custom printed fabrics will be with you ready to be sewn.

-Find out more at https://prinfab.com
+Find out more here.

 Bags of Love

-service.
-They offer the widest range of fabric for custom textile printing that I’ve seen including waterproof fabric, neoprene, towelling fabric, stretch fabric, eco fabric, tapestry and polar fleece.
-The prices for their digital textile printing service starts at around £29 a metre.
+This company specialise in personalised gifts and one of the services they offer is a digital fabric printing service.
+They offer the widest range of fabric for custom textile printing that I’ve seen including waterproof fabric, neoprene, toweling fabric, stretch fabric, eco fabric, tapestry and polar fleece.
+The prices for their digital textile printing service starts at around £15.50 a metre.

 They also offer a service where you can print your own labels for your handmade goods.
 Find out more by visiting their website.